alexander-hamme/Tadpole-Tracker/README.md

 - Deep convolutional neural networks form the tadpole detection component of the overall system.
 I trained a CNN model to perform xenopus tadpole detection and localization using my own dataset and the [YOLOv2](https://pjreddie.com/darknet/yolov2/) architecture.

-- I use linear Kalman filters for trajectory estimation and a modified version of the Munkres Hungarian optimal assignment algorithm for maintaining unique object identities across frames.
+- Linear Kalman filters provide the trajectory estimation and a modified version of the Munkres Hungarian optimal assignment algorithm is used for maintaining unique object identities across frames.

 -----